 Source ID Source Depth (in feet) Status

-2 Groundwater 360 Active
+2 Groundwater 360 Temp. out of Service as of

 3 Groundwater 509 Active

 To obtain a summary of the source water assessment please contact, Aric Mindemann at (920) 699-3341.

 Educational Information

 The sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.